 Sources for Herbs and Herbal Remedies

-Always consult your doctor, naturopath or herbalist before you start a regimen with herbal remedies if you have any medical conditions, especially those that affect how your body metabolizes medications.
-If you want to use herbs to treat your family, here are some good sources:
+Always consult your doctor, naturopath or herbalist before you start a regimen with herbal remedies – especially if you have any medical conditions that impact how your body metabolizes medications.
+If you choose to use herbs to treat your family, these are trustworthy and reliable sources: